rashadwest/rashadwest.github.io/about.markdown

 ## Data Analytics Coursework
 - [Datacamp: Introduction to Python](https://www.linkedin.com/sharing/share-offsite/?url=https%3A%2F%2Fwww.datacamp.com%2Fstatement-of-accomplishment%2Fcourse%2Ffabb7d75677a5fd7cde59a125e02650a7b02fc38)

+## Projects
+- Beat The Expert VR application (version 1)
+ - It is a virtual trainer
+- Beat The Expert VR application (version 2)
+  - It is a virtual trainer where you can compete with virutal characters
+- Beat The Expert WebApp
+  - It houses our curriculum and game
+- Single Mothers VR experience

 ## Innovation Programs
 - Berkley Startup Program
+- Code 2040 Enterprenurship weekend
 - Y Combinator Startup School

 ## Work History